ArpBansal/Go-Git/README.md

 # GO-Git

-A Git implementation using GO.
+A simple Git implementation using GO.

+A slow side-project, completion may be around end of march.

 ## Required